hbjornoy/DataAnalysis/project/README.md

 - Polarity of the lyrics
 - Evolution of complexity through time inside a genre

+In order to have a more efficient classification, we still have to get rid of the non-english data.
+The structure to analyse it is in our possession, but extra data wrangling is necessary.

 ### 3. Visualization: How to meaningfully represent the data
 We provide a data strcture that enables straightforward visualization.
 We present what we think is the most fitting way to visualize our data.